 Looking for our first pilot partners

-Your post-training trajectories, fully analyzed in 24 hours
+Your post-training trajectories, fully analyzed in days, not weeks

 Your team shouldn’t spend weeks reading trajectories.
 We take your runs, classify every failure mode, detect reward hacking, and deliver structured feedback datasets — ready for your next training run.